 - Heat the oil in a wok or large frying pan for 5 minutes over medium-high heat.
 Once the oil is hot enough to produce a sizzle when a drop of water hits it, add all the cashew nuts.
 Fry the cashews until they turn light brown, just a few minutes.

-- Remove them from the oil with a slotted spoon and set them on a paper towel to rest.
+- Remove the cashews from the oil with a slotted spoon and set them on a paper towel to rest.

-- Add the garlic, onion, and dried red chilies to the oil.
+- Add the garlic, onion, and dried red chilies to the oil in the wok.
 Stir-fry for 3-5 minutes or until you can start to smell the spicy aroma of the chilies.

-- Add the chicken and continue to stir-fry until the chicken turns opaque and is cooked through, about 4-5 minutes.
+- Add the chicken into the wok and continue to stir-fry until the chicken turns opaque and is cooked through, about 4-5 minutes.

 - Return the cashews to the pan and toss them around the pan to distribute them.